MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.DataLakeStore/v3.3.0/Set-AzureRmDataLakeStoreAccount.md

 ## PARAMETERS

 ### -DefaultGroup
-Specifies the ID of an AzureActive Directory group.
+Specifies the ID of an Azure Active Directory group.
 This group is the default group for files and folders that you create.

 ```yaml